2Toad/generator-zombie/README.md

 Zombie is an opinionated fullstack ASP.NET solution.
 Built with best practices, popular frameworks, and tasty *BRAINS*, it's designed to support all your wildest dreams (or at the very least: your web development needs).

+## WARNING * WARNING * WARNING ##

+> Zombie is currently in pre-alpha.
+I don't recommend using it until a release has been published.
+Until a release is published: documentation will be practically nonexistent, bugs will abound, features will be incomplete, breaking changes will occur frequently, and whales will fall from the sky!

 ## Technology Stack ##

 ### Frontend ###